cg-gdsc/FAQ/Readme.md

 - Reason: The image that we are using for the challenge doesn't support the AWS command line interface (cli) due to incompatible licenses in required packages.
 - Workaround: Open an <b> system </b> terminal via the launcher.
 You can use the aws cli here.
 The filesystem is shared between all terminals / instances.

-## An error appeared when running on-jupyter-server-start.sh. "jupyter: command not found"

-- This can error can have 2 origins:
-1. You  didn't run the script in a system terminal but in an image terminal.
-If that's the case, please choose a <b>system</b> terminal from the launcher as described in Tutorial 1.
-2. You have chosen Jupyter Lab 3.0 (Preview) from the available versions when creating your Sagemaker Studio.
-Please refer to [this](#how-to-change-the-jupyter-lab-version-used-in-the-sagemaker-studio-domain) Question for how to change back to Version 1.0.

 ## What is the weekly budget for AWS?

 - The budget will by dynamic, depending on the number and activity of the teams.
-We start with $50 US dollars.

 ## Can we use any component of AWS once we get access to the environment?